linguini1/RSA/README.md

 # RSA
-RSA encryption program written in python.
+RSA encryption & decryption program written in python.

 # Disclaimer
 This program is NOT meant as a replacement for actual RSA encryption.
 It is most definitely not secure, and serves only as a proof of concept/experiment.
 Please do not encrypt any meaningful data with this program and assume it is safe.